What to Wear: Non-constrictive clothing like you would wear to the gym.

 - Late arrivals will not be admitted.

-- We follow all current State guidelines for COVID-19.
-While all the guidelines have been lifted as of 5/29/21, we are still implementing the below policies to keep all our students and staff safe.
+- We follow all current State guidelines for COVID-19 and are implementing the below policies to keep all our students and staff safe.

 - We are operating at 38% of our pre-pandemic capacity which allows for 9 students.